When waiting is writhing and silence groans

 Both fasting and birthing have purpose.

-Remember when nations that normally would have risen up to fight remained as still as a stone – and the people who had just left slavery in Egypt passed through, unharmed.
+Remember when nations eager to rise up and attack remained as still as stone – and the people who had just left slavery in Egypt passed through, unharmed.

 Remember when the sun stopped in the sky – and Joshua and his army delivered a city under attack.